 Although it is an incomplete protein, hydrolyzed gelatin is one of the six amino acids that make up collagen.
 Without it there is some question as to whether or not collagen would be effective in promoting healthy bones, skin, and connective tissue.

 Hydrolyzed Gelatin for Athletes Hydrolyzed gelatin is marketed as a supplement to various groups of people, not the least of which are competitive athletes.
-Some believe that hydrolyzed gelatin’s ability to help rebuild bone and connective tissue means that it also can help to speed ... more
+Some believe that hydrolyzed gelatin’s ability to help rebuild bone and connective tissue means that it also can help to speed the he... more

 Hydrolyzed gelatin is marketed as a supplement to various groups of people, not the least of which are competitive athletes.
 Some believe that hydrolyzed gelatin’s ability to help rebuild bone and connective tissue means that it also can help to speed the healing process after broken bones, sprains, and ligament tears.